AdobeDocs/campaign-standard.en/help/audiences/using/aep-managing-audiences.md

 ![](assets/aep_audiences_access.png)

-all created Adobe Experience Platform audiences display.
+All created Adobe Experience Platform audiences display.
 A search bar and filters are available to help you find the desired audience.

 ![](assets/aep_audiences_list.png)